acamposruiz/reallery/readme.md

     - title: Here you have to put the name of your project that will appear in the UI
     - background: Here you have to put the file name that will be displayed as a homepage background.
 This file has to stay inside:  ./content/background/<"<FILE_NAME_BACKGROUND_IMAGE>
-    - google_analytics_id: If you have configured an analytics account on google you can put here your ID so you can take track of your site.
+    - google_analytics_id: If you have configured an analytics account on google you can put your ID here so you can keep track of your site.
     - youTubeKey: Key from your youtube account.
 It's necessary to let the project manage your videos.

 3. Edit sections configuration